-The Newberry Library is home to a world-class collection of over one and a half million books, five million manuscript pages, and five hundred thousand maps—a wealth of primary sources for English and history teachers.
+The Newberry is home to a world-class collection of over one-and-a-half million books, five million manuscript pages, and five hundred thousand maps—a wealth of primary sources for English and history teachers.
 Yet finding the time to research the collections can be a challenge for busy educators.
-To facilitate access to this archive, the Newberry teacher programs staff has collaborated with scholars and university faculty to develop a digital education resource that is free and accessible to all over a dynamic new website.
+To facilitate access to this archive, Newberry Teacher Programs staff have collaborated with scholars and university faculty to develop a Digital Collections for the Classroom website, a free, digital education resource.

-Newberry Digital Collections for the Classroom offer teachers an easy way to incorporate primary sources into the humanities classroom and engage their students in the exciting, challenging process of interdisciplinary historical research.
+The DCC website offers teachers an easy way to incorporate primary sources into the humanities classroom and engage their students in the exciting, challenging process of interdisciplinary historical research.

 For questions or more information, please email email@example.com.